iNPUTmice/SecureConversation/README.md

 Statuses are a horrible metric.
 Setting them manually to a proper value rarely works because users are either lazy or just forget about them.
 Setting them automatically does not provide quality results either.
-Keyboard or mouse activity as an indicator, for example, fails when the user is just looking at something (reading an article, watching a movie).
+Keyboard or mouse activity as indicator, for example, fails when the user is just looking at something (reading an article, watching a movie).
 Furthermore, automatic setting of status always implies an impact on your privacy (are you sure you want everybody in your contact list to know that you have been using your computer at